Senators seek to reform Italy's takeover law in 2014

 The amendment would force any shareholder who owns more than 15 percent of a company to launch a bid for all its listed shares if that stake is deemed to give them control.

-Italian newspapers named up to nine senators as signatories to the amendment, of which three - centre-left Democratic Party senator Valeria Fedeli and centre-right People of Freedom senators Maurizio Gasparri and Paola Pelino - confirmed to Reuters they had signed.
+Italian newspapers named up to nine senators as signatories to the amendment, of which three - center-left Democratic Party senator Valeria Fedeli and center-right People of Freedom senators Maurizio Gasparri and Paola Pelino - confirmed to Reuters they had signed.

 Politicians from both chambers of Italy’s parliament can propose amendments to the budget.
 The motions will be debated and the package is expected to be wrapped up by end-November.